pingT-researcher/NetGP/README.txt

 Usage
 Configure paths and parameters: Before running the models, ensure that you have configured the paths and model parameters according to the project’s requirements.
 Run the models: Run the main.py or ML.py files to start training, testing, and prediction processes for the respective models.

+The datasets used in this study are partially available at https://doi.org/10.6084/m9.figshare.26495956.v1.
+The specific file formats are described as follows:
+P.txt*: These files contain the selected feature data. gene_trans_*: These files represent the processed transcriptomic data.
+*_effect.txt: These files contain SNP data considering only the SNP effect. random_index_*: These files provide the sample indices for each phenotype, ensuring uniform sample indexing across different models. gene_re_*: These files contain the extracted gene network data.
+Above, we have provided two processed phenotype datasets: HeadingDate and FT10.
+We also provide the unprocessed SNP dataset from RiceVarMap: hz.012.10W_match.txt and the transcriptomic data: all_Rpkm_samplename_match.txt, as well as the PCA processed data: hz.012.10W_PCA.tsv, and the LD processed data, all of which are located in the folder RiceVarMap.